Margin Trading on WhiteBIT

 The initial equity is 1000 USDT.
 With leverage of 5x, you can increase the available trading funds to 5 times the initial equity, which is 5000 USDT (1000 USDT * 5 = 5000 USDT).

-The Maintenance Margin Fraction (MMF) for 5x leverage is 10%.
-The position will be liquidated once the equity ratio falls from 20% to 10%.
+Maintenance Margin Fraction for 5x leverage is 2.5%, which means that as soon as the ratio falls from 20% to 2.5%, the position will be liquidated.

 20% of 5000 USDT = (20/100) * 5000 USDT = 1000 USDT.